 The following goods may be imported into Argentina by travellers over 16 years of age without incurring customs duty:

-• US$300 in personal or new goods if arriving by air, plus an additional US$300 of goods purchased in duty-free shops upon arrival.
+• US$300 in personal or new goods if arriving by air or sea, plus an additional US$300 of goods purchased in duty-free shops upon arrival.

 • US$150 in personal or new goods if arriving by land or waterway, plus an additional US$150 of goods purchased in duty-free shops upon arrival.